Session Details

 Whether you feel resilient or not, odds are you’ve overcome a lot to be here.
 In doing so, maybe you’ve adopted a lot of techniques that helped you in your past but are no longer working the way they used to.
 Or maybe you’ve known you’ve needed the space to process but never found the “right time.”

 As a therapist, I incorporate elements of Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), and take a humanistic approach.
 This means I believe in taking a holistic view of human growth, the inherent goodness of people, and the power of self-discovery.
-Therapy can serve as an uncomfortable but freeing mirror to yourself.
 In our work together, you can expect to move through discomfort by working to understand and accept those *not so easy parts* of yourself and your experience more fully.
 In my office we will help identify patterns, thoughts, and behaviors in a way that is active, meaning that we won’t just sit in self-discovery, we will incorporate tools that promote the positive change and healing you crave.